MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/configurablemap-class.md

 ---
 title: "ConfigurableMap Class | Microsoft Docs"
-description: "This article lists static methods available for the ConfigurableMap Class, which allows you to generate a map using a JSON configuration file using the Configuration Driven Maps framework." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: This article describes the ConfigurableMap Class and its createFromConfig method that allows you to generate a map using a JSON configuration file and the Configuration Driven Maps framework. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""